cranotes/interview/README.md

 </details>

 <details>
-   <summary>Describe how you determine that the PI is managing the study properly</summary>
+   <summary>PI Oversight/Describe how you determine that the PI is managing the study properly</summary>

 ## Describe how you determine that the PI is managing the study properly
 ```